akinofftz/progit/de/04-git-server/01-chapter4.markdown

 <!--While the default, quick, install works for most people, there are some ways to customise the install if you need to.
 Some changes can be made simply by editing the rc file, but if that is not sufficient, there’s documentation on customising Gitolite.-->

-Obwohl die schnelle Standardinstallation für die meisten Leute ausreicht, gibt es ein paar Möglichkeiten die Installation an Deine Gegebenheiten anzupassen, falls Du dies für nötig hältst.
-Teilweise reicht es, die rc Datei zu bearbeiten.
+Obwohl die schnelle Standardinstallation für die meisten Leute ausreicht, gibt es ein paar Möglichkeiten, die Installation an Deine Gegebenheiten anzupassen, falls Du dies für nötig hältst.
+Teilweise reicht es, die ‚rc‘-Datei zu bearbeiten.
 Sollte das nicht ausreichen, gibt es genügend Dokumentation, die beschreibt, wie Gitolite angepasst werden kann.

 <!--### Config File and Access Control Rules ###-->
 ### Konfigurationsdateien und Regeln für die Zugangskontrolle ###

 <!--Once the install is done, you switch to the `gitolite-admin` clone you just made on your workstation, and poke around to see what you got:-->

-Nachdem die Installation abgeschlossen ist, wechselst Du in den `gitolite-admin` Klon auf Deiner Workstation und stöberst dort am besten ein wenig herum:
+Nachdem die Installation abgeschlossen ist, wechselst Du in den `gitolite-admin`-Klon auf Deiner Workstation und stöberst dort am besten ein wenig herum:

 	$ cd ~/gitolite-admin/
 	$ ls